christopherAlberts/immensity/README.md

 ![](Images/immensity().png)

 The idea behind the *immensity* function, was to create a strong lightweight encryption function that can easily be used in future code.
 So the *immensity* function is designed to either encrypt existing string variables, or it can be given a file path and then read text from the file in question.
-Following this the function is build so it can decrypt the messages as well.
+Following this the function is built so it can decrypt the messages as well.

 ## How It Works ##